 - Decreased interest in pleasurable activities

 Have you mixed a depressant like alcohol with Ativan before?
-You are never supposed to do this as it increases your risk of seizures, coma, and death.
+You are never supposed to do this as it increases your risk of seizures, coma, and overdose death.
 Other serious effects of Ativan abuse can include kidney failure, extreme depression, and respiratory failure.

 Are you suffering from Ativan addiction and wondering if it will ever go away?
 It can, but you will need treatment in a controlled environment, such as a rehab center that specializes in dual-diagnosis.
-You are fighting a physical and a mental disease.
+You are fighting a physical and mental disease.
 There is no “quick fix” for this.
 We can pair you with an experienced medical professional that will help you achieve a successful detox by carefully tapering the level of Ativan you take.
-It is extremely difficult to do this alone.
+It is challenging to do this alone.
 The tapering process involves slowly decreasing your drug dosage without bringing on withdrawal symptoms.
 Otherwise, you might relapse.
 Once your body adjusts and you can safely quit the drug, then you can begin recovery.
 Someone will be with you every step of the way, tracking your vitals to ensure your progress in a healthy way.
 To further discuss the detoxing process for drug addiction or to find the right drug detox for you, please call to speak with a counselor.

 We want you to have access to all the resources you need to understand and overcome your addiction to Ativan.
 You have struggled for too long and we want the process of choosing a drug rehab center to be stress-free and easy.
-With that in mind, there are a many different kinds of treatment for Ativan that you might be able to pursue.
-You might benefit from individual talk therapy, group counseling, or alternative medicine such as hypnosis, acupuncture, chiropractic or aromatherapy.
+With that in mind, there are many different kinds of treatment for Ativan that you might be able to pursue.
+You might benefit from individual talk therapy, group counseling, or alternative medicine such as hypnosis, acupuncture, chiropractic, or aromatherapy.